XPsoud/wxCheckSums/README.md

 #### Options : ####
  - Add an option to disable calculation for a type of hash
  - Add an option to specify if hashes must be displayed uppercase or lowercase
+ - Add an options to specify witch tab should be displayed at application startup